DeuxEx/LogAnalyzer/README.md

 Followmode can ie be; [Society]

-If you want to have all society activity in the field.

-Or any kind of mobs or crafting or mining texts.
+If you want to have all society activity in the field, or any kind of mobs or crafting or mining texts.

 This feature is somewhere buggy and if you want to change the string, close down the GUI and restart it before running.